-- If your degree offers a for-credit internship course that requires employment.
+- If your degree offers a "for-credit internship" course that requires employment.

-- If you are PhD student that is required to engage in work or a practicum experience that is considered an integral part of the graduate research for a thesis or dissertation.
+- If you are a PhD student that is required to engage in work or a practicum experience that is considered an integral part of the graduate research for a thesis or dissertation.

 - Meadows performance students can submit a CPT application throughout the semester as long as they are enrolled in a performance course that requires practical experience.

 The completed application must submitted by the deadlines listed below:

 |Spring 2022||Tuesday, January 11, 2022||January 10, 2022 - May 14, 2022|

 For questions, please see an ISSS advisor.

 |Fall 2022||Monday, August 15, 2022||August 22, 2022 - December17, 2022|